 My company, Benson Marketing, has Free the Grapes! as a client to help them manage some of their campaigns.

-Dave: So, do you see doing events like the DTC Wine Symposium internationally?
+CPL: So, do you see doing events like the DTC Wine Symposium internationally?

 Jeremy: I wouldn’t rule it out, but right now there are no plans.

-Dave: I ask in part because I receive an immense number of inquiries from international wineries trying to get into the DTC market here in the U.S. It seems that most are not prepared for the amount of work involved to be in the DTC market in the U.S. Is there something specific you can advise an importer trying to get into the U.S. DTC market?
+CPL: I ask in part because I receive an immense number of inquiries from international wineries trying to get into the DTC market here in the U.S. It seems that most are not prepared for the amount of work involved to be in the DTC market in the U.S. Is there something specific you can advise an importer trying to get into the U.S. DTC market?

 Jeremy: (chuckles) Yes, I also get these calls.
 My first recommendation is typically for them to contact a beverage attorney to really understand the marketplace.